14 Top-Rated Outdoor Adventures in Ohio

-For moderate hiking and walking, visit one of Ohio's thriving Metroparks systems in Columbus, Cleveland, Cincinnati, and Dayton.
+For moderate hiking and walking, visit one of Ohio's thriving Metroparks system hiking trails in Columbus, Cleveland, Cincinnati, and Dayton.
 There are paved trails and wooded paths designed to accommodate the casual hiker.
-Since the Metroparks systems are located within metropolitan areas, it is easy to combine both on a weekend getaway to the city and a hiking excursion.
+Since the Metroparks systems are located within metropolitan areas, it is easy to combine both on a weekend getaway to the city.

 4. Rock Climbing

 Rock climbing and rappelling are growing in popularity in Ohio.

 The steep limestone cliffs at John Bryan State Park near Yellow Springs are some of the few areas open for public rock climbing in the state.
 Equipment is not provided, and while these designated climbing areas are open to the public, they are not for the inexperienced climber.

 Rapelling is also permitted on certain cliffs in the park and offers an exhilarating adventure for climbing enthusiasts.
 Check with the park's visitor office to find out which cliffs are open to climbing.